There are several major brands of potter's wheels. Learn about each before buying such an important piece of equipment.

 Brent Pottery Wheels

 Brent wheels were first manufactured in the United States by the company founded by Robert Brent.
 Robert Brent was a true pottery innovator.
-Dissatisfied with the wheels that were then on the market, Brent designed a wheel which had electronic speed controls and a DC motor with permanent magnets.
+Dissatisfied with the wheels that were then on the market, Brent designed a wheel that had electronic speed controls and a DC motor with permanent magnets.
 It was the very first wheel that had either of these improvements.
 By the end of 1967, Brent pottery wheels were in full production.
-(By 1973, Robert Brent had also designed a kickwheel and had invented the first slab roller.)
+(By 1973, Robert Brent had also designed the kick wheel and had invented the first slab roller.)

 In 1978, the American Art Clay Company (AMACO) purchased the Brent pottery wheel company from Mr. Brent and took over manufacturing.
-Brent pottery wheels are often cited as "the world's most popular wheel.
+Brent pottery wheels are often cited as "the world's most popular wheel."